Gordon Sondland, The Ambassador Whose Texts Put Him At The Center Of Ukraine Scandal

 A transactional businessman

-The phrase "quid pro quo" has become a kind of shorthand reference the entire Ukraine debacle.
+The phrase "quid pro quo" has become a kind of shorthand reference to the entire Ukraine debacle.
 But it is a phrase that Sondland uses himself to explain his negotiating philosophy.

 In a 2016 interview with the Portland Business Journal, for example, he used it to describe how he facilitated phone calls between the former Democratic governor of Oregon and President George W. Bush.